-This is the most targeted food group in a diet.
+Tea/coffee are the most targeted food group in a diet.
 A lot of people are addicted to tea and coffee and sometimes have several cups a day.
 On completely discontinuing tea or coffee, some changes take place in the nervous and vascular system, as the body tries to get rid of the poisons and realign its systems according to the new regime.

 The first symptom to manifest is a headache that stays for 2 – 3 days.
 You may also experience pain in the stomach and joints, which subsides after 3 – 4 days [the time taken by the receptors in the brain to be free of caffeine consumption].
 Clogged sinuses and a running nose are other symptoms.
 For many people, tea and coffee work as a laxative, so constipation too is a common occurrence.
 Besides that, you may feel irritable and drowsy.

 Cure: Take a couple of analgesics and ample rest.
 Having a very small amount of tea or coffee may also alleviate the symptoms.
 Switch to herbal teas or decaffeinated brews.

 Soft drinks can be the primary source of calories and sugar for you.
 According to dietician Joanne Larsen of dietitian.com, there are nine teaspoons of sugar in each 12 ounce [355 ml] can of soda.

-Cure: Drink a lot of water to avoid dehydration.
-Switch to natural juices and decaffeinated drinks.
+Cure: Switch to natural juices and decaffeinated drinks.
+Drink a lot of water to avoid dehydration.

 The first week is miserable, with a feeling of fatigue and acute craving for carbohydrate-rich food.
 You may feel constantly hungry and irritable or even experience nausea.

-S K Thakur, gastroenterologist, Moolchand Hospital, explains, “When your source of income dries up, you utilise assets like gold and silver.
+S K Thakur, a senior gastroenterologist, explains, “When your source of income dries up, you utilise assets like gold and silver.
 Similarly, when the intake of carbohydrates gets restricted, the body starts using the stored fats.”
 This process is called ketosis.
 As a result, the insulin levels in the blood drops, stabilising the blood sugar and the body loses weight.
 After the first week, the person starts to feel better and the craving pangs reduce.

 Cure: Reduce salt intake slowly.
 Replace regular salt with rock salt or low-sodium salt.

-Non-vegetarians have a high acid content in their body.
+Meat eaters have a high acid content in their body.
 When they stop eating meat, the body attempts to revert to the healthier, alkaline condition.

 As the acids leave the body through the pores, they leave behind a disagreeable smell, foul breath and a bitter taste in the mouth.
 You may also experience some hair loss and muscular weakness.
 Once all the acid has been neutralised, these symptoms disappear.